 Teeth gap problems can occur during orthodontic treatment.
-For example, when your jaw is small during orthodontics, you may develop gaps if you remove the brace early or do not wear a retainer after treating the braces.
-Diastema (a gap or space between the teeth) treatment options vary from patient to patient.
-Tooth spacing is usually treated with orthodontics or composite resins, or a combination of veneers or crowns.
+For example, if your jaw is large or wide, your teeth may have more space to move and shift, and you may develop gaps if you remove the brace early or do not wear a retainer after treating the braces.

 How to fix spacing in teeth

-With the digital simulation and the mockup, we discussed which option the patient would prefer, and the patient decided to proceed with his smile makeover without the braces.
-The second option was to attach eight veneers, a quicker and less expensive option than wearing braces.
+The other option was to attach eight veneers, a quicker and less expensive option than wearing braces.
+With the digital simulation and the mockup, we discussed which option the patient would prefer, and he decided to proceed with his smile makeover without the braces.

 Since the patient needed to get used to a new bite, Mr. A wore the temporary/mockup for two weeks to ensure he liked the cosmetic results and function.
-Before trying the mockup, we lifted his gums slightly to make all his teeth a little longer and get optimal teeth proportions.
+Before trying the mockup, we lifted his gums slightly to make all his teeth longer and get optimal proportions.

 Three weeks later, we filled the gap in his teeth, and he is now smiling brilliantly.

-Dr. Shimizu always takes time to achieve the aesthetic and functional results.
+Dr. Shimizu always takes time to achieve aesthetic and functional results.